-You will develop theoretical knowledge through a variety of ‘blended learning’ approaches including lectures, seminars, group work, guided independent study, online learning, reflective practice and through preparation for a variety of assessments.
-You will undertake an independent project in Year 4 to extend and apply your research and analytical skills.
-You will be taught by expert staff and learn alongside adult, mental health and dual-field nursing students, and students from other health and care professions.
+You’ll develop your theoretical knowledge through lectures, seminars, group work, guided independent study, online learning, reflective practice and a variety of assignments.
+In year 4 you’ll also undertake an independent project to extend and apply your research and analytical skills.

-You will also spend a significant amount of time learning in our new CSC.
-These brand new facilities include realistic community and in-hospital settings.
+You will also spend a significant amount of time learning in our new Clinical Simulation Centre (CSC).
+These brand-new facilities include realistic community and in-hospital settings.
 Here you will safely practise clinical skills with other students, service users, carers, role players and hi-tech patient simulators under the guidance of experienced clinical and academic staff.